huuff/blog/cap-criticism.md

 * Once again, PACELC provides at least more insight into the system during a wider range of situations: most of the time the system is working correctly, and including this into our model takes us further than CAP.
 Dismissing the possibility of failure is dangerous though, so we have to take it into account.

 ## Conclusion and criticism on criticism
 In the end, CAP, in its proven form, models a very specific failure scenario, sets unrealistic expectations and emphasizes the wrong kind of tradeoff.
-This wouldn't be bad if it wasn't exploited by database vendors' marketing until it's devoid of any of its original meaning.
+This wouldn't be bad if it wasn't exploited by database vendors' marketing until it's devoid of its original meaning.

 This, however, is just what marketing does.
 I think it's unfair to judge a marketing piece's interpretation of CAP because of its lack of adherence to the proved statements, especially considering that CAP is a moving target that's been through several iterations of refinement.
 Fortunately for us, the battle of database researchers against inflated marketing left us a lot of entertaining and enlightening critiques, so I wanted to compile them for future reference.